S. R. Nathan: Presidency (1999–2011)

-Retirement
+Post–presidency (2011–2016)

 On 1 July 2011, Nathan announced that he would not be seeking a third term in office as president.
 He cited his age as one of the reasons, as he did not believe he could undertake indefinitely the heavy responsibilities and physical demands of the position of head of state at 87.
 He left office on 1 September that same year and was succeeded by Tony Tan.
 A few weeks later, on 19 September, his book An Unexpected Journey: Path to the Presidency was launched by Prime Minister Lee Hsien Loong.
 At the same time, the S. R. Nathan Educational Upliftment Fund was inaugurated to provide bursaries, scholarships and other forms of financial assistance to needy Institute of Technical Education, polytechnic and university students.

-As President, Nathan had been the patron of Singapore Management University from 2000 to 2011, and after completing his term of office he became a Distinguished Senior Fellow of the SMU School of Social Sciences.
+As President, Nathan was the patron of Singapore Management University from 2000 to 2011, and after completing his term of office he became a Distinguished Senior Fellow of the SMU School of Social Sciences.
 Additionally, he was also a patron of the Singapore University of Social Sciences from 2006 to 2011.
 He held a similar position at the Institute of Southeast Asian Studies.
-He was also the first patron of the Inter-Religious Organisation from 2012 till his death.
+He was also the first patron of the Inter-Religious Organisation from 2012 till his death in 2016.